VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 * Visual Studio 2010 or later
 * SQL Server 2008 Express or later
+* ASP.NET MVC 3 and MVC 4 for the V1 and V2 releases
-* ASP.NET MVC 4 Installer (Visual Studio 2010)
+* ASP.NET MVC 4 Installer (Visual Studio 2010) for the V3 release
+* Windows Azure SDK for .NET - November 2011 for the V1 and V2 releases
-* Windows Azure SDK for .NET - June 2012 or later
+* Windows Azure SDK for .NET - June 2012 or later for the V3 release

 > **Note:** Currently the RI requires the Windows Azure runtime
 > libraries in order to compile.
-This is true even for scenario 1.
 The
 > Windows Azure SDK includes these libraries.
+Scenario 1 does not require the client libraries.

 > **Note:** The V1 and V2 releases of the sample application used
 > ASP.NET MVC 3 in addition to ASP.NET MVC 4.
 As of the V3 release all